globocom/hlsclient/README.rst

 more than one server, it will track each server status and will switch to the backup if needed.

-Through the ``config.ini`` it’s possible to customize where the files will be saved and what is the URL that provides servers info via JSON.
+Through the ``config.ini`` it's possible to customize where the files will be saved and what is the URL that provides servers info via JSON.

 The JSON must be something like: